Man stabbed during altercation on Copeland St. - NewsBreak

 Man stabbed during altercation on Copeland St.

-The RPD says the victim was taken to Strong Memorial Hospital.
-His injury is not life-threatening.
-Officers detained one person but say there are no charges at this time.Copyright 2022 Nexstar Media Inc. All rights reserved.
+The R.P.D. says the victim was taken to Strong Memorial Hospital for his injury, which is not life-threatening.

+Officers detained one person, but said there are no charges at this time.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to RochesterFirst.